EXERCISE, PUBLICATION, FACT SHEET

 Cyber Storm 2020’s specific objectives were to:

-• Examining the implementation and effectiveness of national cybersecurity plans and policies;
+• Examine the implementation and effectiveness of national cybersecurity plans and policies;

-• Strengthening and enhance information sharing and coordination mechanisms used across the cyber ecosystem during a cyber incident;
+• Strengthen and enhance information sharing and coordination mechanisms used across the cyber ecosystem during a cyber incident;

-• Reinforcing public and private partnerships and improve their ability to share relevant and timely information; and
+• Reinforce public and private partnerships and improve their ability to share relevant and timely information; and

 • Exercise communications aspects of cyber incident response to refine and mature communications strategies.